judovana/WorstCrossWords/README.md

 The game works fine in headlees (no gui, terminal only) mode.
 Surprisngly better experience is in defaut `ASYNC=True` mode, which consumes more exceptions.
 Of course you can not show images, and I'm, not going to reimplemen https://github.com/judovana/ConsoleImageViewer.
 The images are terrible enough.
-Hiowever playing only with text hints, is extreamly difficult, nearly impossible
+Hiowever playing only with text hints, is extreamly difficult, nearly impossible You can use ASCII art `Y` images as compromise, but... you will see on your own.

 # Playing in container
 You can export the game to container, via `CONTAINER_BUILD=True sh getDeps.sh`.
 Or you can use released ones:<br>